selfadjoint/selfadjoint/README.md

 ## Hi there, I'm Daniel!👋

 Welcome to my GitHub space!
-I'm a passionate Data Analyst currently diving deep into the fascinating world of FinOps at [Align Technology](aligntech.com).
+I'm a passionate Data Analyst currently diving deep into the fascinating world of FinOps.
 My journey in data has led me through an array of challenges and exciting projects, each fueling my drive to turn data into actionable insights and efficient solutions.

 🔭 **Currently Working On:** As part of the FinOps team, I'm focused on automating cloud cost forecasting and developing effective data pipelines.
-My goal?
-To optimize cloud costs and empower data-driven decisions.
+My main goal is to optimize cloud costs and empower data-driven decisions.

 📊 **What I Do:** I specialize in:
 - **Data Engineering:** Building and optimizing data pipelines, and ensuring high data quality.